Pickering Town F.C.: Denny Ingram

 Marshall was replaced by assistant manager Denny Ingram until the end of the season with fellow player coach Ryan Blott as his assistant.

-After guiding Pickering Town to safety, the club announced that Denny Ingram would continue his role as manager into the 2019-20 Season.
+After guiding Pickering Town to safety, the club announced that Denny Ingram would continue his role as manager into the 2019–20 Season.

-After a 3-0 defeat to Tadcaster Albion, Denny Ingram was relieved of his duties as manager.
+After a 3–0 defeat to Tadcaster Albion on New Year's Day 2020, Denny Ingram was relieved of his duties as manager.

 Steve Roberts

 Former Pickering Town player and Scarborough Athletic first team coach Steve Roberts joined the club as manager.
 He appointed former Pickering Town, Leeds United and Whitby Town player Tony Hackworth as his assistant.

+After just 10 games of the 18 remaining fixtures the season was cancelled due to the outbreak of COVID-19.

+This was also the case after the delayed start to 2020–21 season in which only 11 games were possible before the season was suspended on 3 November.
+The season was later announced as being void in March 2021.

-Pickering finished bottom of the Northern Premier League Division One East in 2021-22 and were relegated back to Step 5 after four seasons at the higher level.
+Pickering finished bottom of the Northern Premier League Division One East in 2021–22 and were relegated back to Step 5 after four seasons at the higher level.
 They were allocated a place in the 2022–23 Northern Football League.

 After a disappointing start to the season Steve was relieved of his duties after finding player recruitment a tough ask in a new league.

 Rudy Funk

-In September 2022 the club appointed the charismatic former Rainworth, Long Eaton, Scarborough Athletic and AFC Mansfield manager Rudy Funk as the new manager.
+In September 2022 the club appointed the former Rainworth MW, Long Eaton, Scarborough Athletic and AFC Mansfield manager Rudy Funk as the new manager.
+Funk's side avoided relegation on the final day of the season after securing 10 points from the last 4 games.

+After the season ended the FA moved Pickering Town laterally at step 5 back to the 2023-24 Northern Counties East Football League.
+At the end of May, Rudy outlined his plans for the club to the local community in a bid to push on for promotion to step 4.

+After a poor pre-season and losses in the first two games of the season he was sacked.

+Tony Hackworth

+Academy coach Tony Hackworth, along with Jamie Poole and skipper Wayne Brooksby, took charge for the month of August 2023.

+On Monday 4 September 2023 Tony's position of Manager was made permanent.

+He managed the team during the 2014–15 season.
+He later returned to the club as a player but an achilles injury cut his time short.
+During the managerial spell of Steve Roberts, Hackworth became assistant manager, a position he held into the first 2 months of Funk's reign until November 2022.
+Since September 2021 he has been in joint charge of Pickering Town Scholarship programme overseeing the under 19's, playing a part in developing younger players.

+At the start of the 2024–25 season, Hackworth appointed former Pikes captain Joe Connor as his assistant.

 Current squad

-The following are players who are currently signed on and have made a first-team matchday squad during the 2022-23 season.